 A favicon, or browser icon, is a small square image that displays next to a page's title in browser tabs and in other places across the web.
 Adding a custom favicon makes your site recognizable in a browser full of tabs or bookmarks.
 You’ll need your icon or some configuration of your logo saved at 100px x 100px or 300px or 300px.
 Here’s where learning how to design like in a program like Canva can be beneficial.
 You’ll just create a custom size and design it yourself using pixels instead of inches.

 More and more brands are designing more than one logo.
 I think it’s actually fun to have several versions of your logo.
 See Hey Coach Jamie’s logos.
 They are so cute.
-Side note: Coach Jamie and I collaborated on this logo together as part of my Design a Brand course and I know she loves it too.

 Save each version of your logo in different formats